Fulk33/BotLandTracking/README.md

   - What actually happened

 ##### Screenshot
-If a screenshot is helpful to describe the problem, please include a link to the screen shot on imgur or a similar site.
+If a screenshot is helpful to describe the problem, please include a link to the screenshot on imgur or a similar site.

    [issues]: <https://github.com/voiddreamer/BotLandTracking/issues>
    [wiki]: <https://github.com/voiddreamer/BotLandTracking/wiki>